janfelix/Deep6/README.md

 `python Deep6/Master/deep6.py -i ./inputfile.fasta -l 250 -m Deep6/Models -o outdir`

-Options: -i defines the input file with contigs in fasta format; -l is the minimum contig length to analyze; -m defines the directory with the models; -o defines the directory to save the outputfile.
+Options, -i defines the input file with contigs in fasta format; -l is the minimum contig length to analyze; -m defines the directory with the models; -o defines the directory to save the outputfile.
 ```
   -h, --help            show this help message and exit
   -i IFILE, --infile=IFILE